ArcPh1r3/Hunk/Release/README.md

 Brainstalks - Shots don't consume ammo while active

+Lysate Cell - +1 fake bullet every time you swap to a new gun

+Purity - Double magazine capacity (consumption remains the same)

 FAKE BULLETS can be fired without consuming any actual ammo, but are all lost when you reload or swap weapons